AloveIs/AdvancedML-Assignments/ass1/report.md

 Where we substituted $\sum_i{\mathbf{x_i} \mathbf{t_i}^T}$ with $\mathbf{X}^T \mathbf{T}$.
 This can be demostrated to be true, and so I do in appendix A.

+Now we can retrieve the variance and the mean of our prior.

 ### Question 6